concurrencylabs/aws-pricing-tools/README.md

 ### Updating to the latest version using CloudFormation

-This function will be updated regularly in order to fix bugs and also to add more functionality.
+This function will be updated regularly in order to fix bugs, update AWS Price List data and also to add more functionality.
 This means you will likely have to update the function at some point.
 I recommend installing the function using the CloudFormation template, since it will simplify the update process.